 Gustavo provides advice regarding Parents Orientation, Tournament calendar, Traveling team junior/professional circuit, College Placement, transitional to pro career, player management, and coaching education.

 His passion for coaching started young, running his tennis academy in Buenos Aires, Argentina (1978-91), Some of his students (like Sebastian Prieto, Del Potro’s coach), were national champions, professionals and Davis Cup players.
-Victor Estrella, Ryan Sweeting, Young Seok Kim, Jose Hernandez, Victoria Rodriguez, Marcelo Arevalo, Rafael Arevalo, Jaime Cuellar, Alex Llompart, Jose Velazco, Niluka Madurawe, Maria Olivia Castedo, among other players were influenced by Gustavo’s philosophy and coaching method.
-Currently, he manages Genaro Olivieri tennis career, the best Argentinean player 20 & Under (without ATP points in December 2016-ATP #495 in September 2017).
+Victor Estrella, Ryan Sweeting, Young Seok Kim, Jose Hernandez, Victoria Rodriguez, Marcelo Arevalo, Rafael Arevalo, Jaime Cuellar, Alex Llompart, Jose Velazco, Niluka Madurawe, Maria Olivia Castedo, Bautista Vilicich, Genaro Olivieri, among other players were influenced by Gustavo’s philosophy and coaching method.
+He managed Genaro Olivieri tennis career, (without ATP points in December 2016-ATP #495 in September 2017).
+Currently Jose Olivares, a promissory player from Dominican Republic is under full training and management of Gustavo and GTC Tennis.

 Since 1986, he has been associated as an ITF expert and consultant in different projects.
 From 1992 until the end of 2005, he was appointed as the full-time ITF Development Officer for Mexico, Central American and the Caribbean region.